-In February 2006, WADI organized the first Iraqi conference against FGM in Arbil, which was successful in attracting the interest of the Kurdish Regional Government (KRG).
-WADI’s campaign „STOP FGM in Kurdistan“ obtained more than 14,000 signatures for a petition to ban FGM.
-It was presented to the Kurdish Regional Government.
-Recommendations for a law to ban FGM in Iraqi Kurdistan were prepared by local lawyers and members of WADI´s mobile teams.
-They were presented to the KRG and the Kurdish women´s parliament in spring 2007.
+In February 2006, WADI organized the first Iraqi conference against FGM in Erbil, which succeeded in attracting the interest of the Kurdish Regional Government (KRG).
+Later, WADI’s campaign „STOP FGM in Kurdistan“ garnered more than 14,000 signatures for a legal ban of FGM.
+The petition was presented to the Kurdish Regional Government.
 At first parliamentarians were hesitant to discuss the topic.
-Finally, in 2010 the Health Ministry of the KRG published its own study according to which 41 percent of women were mutilated.
-In June 2011, the bill against domestic violence banning FGM was passed by the parliament of the Kurdish Autonomous Region.
+Finally, in 2010 the KRG Health Ministry published its own study according to which 41 percent of women were affected by FGM.
+Finally in June 2011, the bill against domestic violence which included a legal ban of FGM, was passed by the parliament of the Kurdish Autonomous Region.

-While FGM is now outlawed in the Kurdish Autonomous Region it is still legal in central Iraq.
-Together with the Iraqi Women’s organization Pana, WADI is now lobbying for a law banning FGM in central Iraq.
-On Feburary 6th 2013, the International Day of Zero Tolerance against FGM, Pana activists handed a draft law to parliamentarians in Bagdad.
+While FGM is now outlawed in the Kurdish Region, it is still legal in central Iraq.
+Together with the Iraqi women’s organization Pana and other organizations, WADI lobbied for a legal ban of FGM in central Iraq as well.
+On Feburary 6th, 2013, the International Day of Zero Tolerance against FGM, Pana activists handed a draft law to parliamentarians in Bagdad.

 Educating villagers and midwifes